ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 A selector drop-down ranks each feature between one and number of options.
 A count of the responses are multiplied against their ranked rank and summed.
-An example score would be 3 responses for rank 1 would be 3 points, 4 responses for rank 3 means 12 points then added together for 15 points.
-That sum is divided by the total number of responses to that feature giving the feature a weighted ranked score, having the lowest score means that feature is the most important to the users.
+An example score would be 3 responses for rank 1 would be 3 points, 4 responses for rank 3 means 12 points, then added together for 15 points.
+That sum is divided by the total number of responses to that feature giving the feature a weighted ranked score.
+Having the lowest score means that feature is the most important to the users.
 The example would yield a rank score of 2.14